Please join me in my efforts to support the Dr. Marnie Rose Foundation through your support of team Blind Survivor!

 I continue to persevere, fight, and live my life with a positive outlook.
 I am determined to be a blind survivor!!

-About the Dr. Marnie Rose Foundation:
+The Dr. Marnie Rose Foundation:

 The unwavering support from donors to the Dr. Marnie Rose Foundation has enabled the foundation to give more than $6.5 million over the past 17 years.
 Funds remain in Houston and are used immediately to enhance patient care.